 The growth hormone suppression test determines whether growth hormone (GH) production is suppressed by high blood sugar.

-Do not eat anything and limit physical activity for 10 - 12 hours before the test, so that you don't affect the test results.
+Do not eat anything and limit physical activity for 10 to 12 hours before the test.

-If your child is to have this test performed, it may be helpful to explain how the test will feel and even demonstrate on a doll.
+If your child is to have this test done, it may be helpful to explain how the test will feel and even demonstrate on a doll.
 The more familiar your child is with what will happen and why, the less anxiety the child will feel.

-When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
+When the needle is inserted to draw blood, some people feel moderate pain.
+Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

-The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.